prak112/datacamp/financial-analysis/README.md

     - Asset Volatility
     - Correlation analysis between Assets and Inflation
 3. Conclude whether or not to include Bitcoin in portfolio based on Risk Analysis
+<br></br>

+# Declaration
+Any possible wrong calculation/interpretation of analysis is not intended.
+I am here to learn.
+Any constructive feedback would be appreciated.